kieranjoyce/kierans-fe-nc-games/README.md

 ### https://yellowpieces.netlify.app/

 ## Description
 This project is a React app where users can view and interact with reviews for a variety of boardgames.
-The app includes client-side routing utilising React Router v6, and saturates pages with data retrieved from a RESTful API linked to a PostgreSQL database (https://github.com/kieranjoyce/be-nc-games)
+The app includes client-side routing utilising React Router v6, and hydrates pages with data retrieved from a RESTful API linked to a PostgreSQL database (https://github.com/kieranjoyce/be-nc-games)
 ### Features
 - can view full list of reviews, which can be filtered by category or sorted by various properties
 - can view an individual review in full, along with associated comments